svetlanach2017-commits/Svetas/Invoice/README.md

-# Invoice Dataset - Ukrainian Financial Documents
+# Invoice Dataset - Financial Documents

-**106-class annotated dataset** of real Ukrainian invoices, tax reports and primary accounting documents.
+**106-class annotated dataset** of real  invoices, tax reports and primary accounting documents.

 ### Purpose
 This dataset is designed to train AI models for: